 When it’s summer and you are in charge of making a cake for a birthday, a strawberry birthday cake with buttercream might be the right choice.
-You prepare a sponge cake, you fill it with strawberry mix and you cover it in buttercream.
+You prepare a sponge cake, fill it with strawberry mix and cover it in buttercream.
 It’s easy, it’s relatively fast, it’s yummy, and it tastes fresh.

 When and why to make this cake

 We had a birthday in our family in Finland a couple of weeks ago and they wanted us to make a summery birthday cake.
 For these celebrations, we would usually make a cheesecake or more traditional summer desserts, such as Pavlova or Brita cake, but this time a proper “Birthday layer cake” was an explicit request.

 So we thought of summer fruits and berries, as we are in Finland, where berries and summer really go hand in hand.
 And what is a more summery berry than a strawberry?
 It was an easy choice, as we love them (and everyone in our families does!).
 To make it even more a fit for summer, we topped it with additional strawberries and meringues (both are ingredients of the two summer cakes mentioned before).